s0m31-hub/tdbot/README.md

 ### Action list

-* editTo:text - edits text.
+* `editTo:text` - edits text.

-* delay:time - waits some time before next command
+* `delay:time` - waits some time before next command

-* print:text - prints text into console
+* `print:text` - prints text into console

+* `append:time:text` - appends text at the end of previous one.
+Will make a *time* delay between two characters

+* `subtract:time:amount` - subtracts *amount* characters from the end of previous text.
+Will make a *time* delay between two characters

-There is an [example](https://github.com/s0m31-hub/tdbot/blob/main/test.numar) in a project page
+There is an [example](https://github.com/s0m31-hub/tdbot/blob/main/test.numar) in a project page.
+A better example for 1.1+ is available [here](https://github.com/s0m31-hub/tdbot/blob/main/test2.numar)